-In most cases chronic sitting is the main culprit.
-Interestingly in many sciatic complication cases sitting can also be painful.
+In most cases, chronic sitting is the main culprit.
+Interestingly in many sciatic nerve complication cases, sitting can also be painful.
 If you have pain down the foot that often occurs as a result of spinal discs or lower spine pain.

-Herniated discs which occur when one of the cushions between vertebrae bulges out and compresses against acoustic nerves are a common cause of sciatica.
+Herniated discs which occur when one of the cushions between vertebrae bulges out and compresses against acoustic nerves are a common cause of sciatica pain.

 Herniated discs occur because the inner part of the disc becomes swollen by a tear.
-This pressure on the sciatic nerve causing pain.
+This pressure on the sciatic nerve causes pain.

 See Also – Best Office Chair for Lower Back Pain

-Symptom is deterioration of a disc that cushions vertebral tissue.
-With the wear down of the discs it is possible to reduce their ability to protect nerves and cause discomfort.
+The symptom is a deterioration of a disc that cushions vertebral tissue.
+With the wear down of the discs, it is possible to reduce their ability to protect nerves and cause discomfort.

 Spinal stenosis is a spinal canal narrowing that puts pressure on nerve tissue causing discomfort.